-A PSP is a cluster-level resource that allows a cluster administrator to control security-sensitive aspects of the pod specification.
+A Kubernetes Pod Security Policy is a cluster-level resource that allows a cluster administrator to control security-sensitive aspects of the pod specification.
 A PodSecurityPolicy object defines a set of conditions that a pod must meet in order to be allowed into the cluster.
 It’s basically a built-in admission controller which enforces security policies on pods across a cluster.

-PSP allows administrators to control 16 aspects of a pod such as Running of privileged containers, Usage of host namespaces, Restricting escalation to root privileges.
+PSP allows administrators to control 16 aspects of a pod such as Running of privileged containers in Kubernetes, Usage of host namespaces, Restricting escalation to root privileges.